 Many people equate dairy with calcium, strong bones, and the prevention of osteoporosis (low bone density).
 Generations of advertising slogans have perpetuated this idea.
 However, dairy isn’t the answer here.
 Studies show that dairy products may actually increase the risk of fractures related to osteoporosis!5-7

 The biological purpose of cow’s milk is to support the rapid growth of a calf.
 Humans have no nutritional or medical need to consume the milk of cows or any other nonhuman species.
-Cow’s milk has significant levels of female hormones, and usually contains antibiotics, pesticides, saturated fat, and cholesterol — substances that definitely do NOT do a body good!
+Cow’s milk naturally contains female hormones, and can contain antibiotics, pesticides, saturated fat, and cholesterol — substances that definitely do NOT do a body good!
 Dairy has been specifically linked with prostate, ovarian, and uterine cancer, as well as heart disease and early death.7-13

 3. “Chicken, turkey, fish, and eggs are healthy sources of protein.”

-Chicken, turkey, fish, and eggs contain significant amounts of cholesterol and saturated fat, in many cases as much as beef,16 so they are not “heart healthy” foods.
+Chicken, turkey, fish, and eggs contain significant amounts of cholesterol and saturated fat, in many cases as much as beef,14 so they are not “heart healthy” foods.
 Plant-based sources of protein contain zero cholesterol and far less saturated fat.
 Chicken and turkey usually contain antibiotics, pesticides, and fecal contaminants, and have been associated with salmonella, staph, and other infectious disease outbreaks.
-Chicken, fish, and eggs have been associated with an increased risk of diabetes.17-25 Almost all fish contain mercury, which can cause neurologic and cognitive problems; many also contain polychlorinated biphenyls (PCBs), a toxin associated with cancer.16 And a recent study showed that eggs cause intestinal bacteria to make a substance called TMAO, which can trigger heart attacks and other cardiovascular events.26
+Chicken, fish, and eggs have been associated with an increased risk of diabetes.15-23 Almost all fish contain mercury, which can cause neurologic and cognitive problems; many also contain polychlorinated biphenyls (PCBs), a toxin associated with cancer.14 And a recent study showed that eggs cause intestinal bacteria to make a substance called TMAO, which can trigger heart attacks and other cardiovascular events.24

-Whole plant foods supply plenty of protein, and they don’t come packaged with cholesterol or high levels of saturated fat.
+Whole plant foods can supply plenty of protein, and they don’t come packaged with cholesterol or high levels of saturated fat.
 Instead, their protein is bundled with fiber and many necessary nutrients!
-Great plant-based sources of protein include lentils, chickpeas, black beans, kidney beans, soybeans, and quinoa.
-Green vegetables such as spinach, collards, broccoli, and peas are also quite high in protein per calorie.
-But remember, it’s not necessary to seek out plant foods high in protein, since a varied whole-food, plant-based diet will naturally provide enough protein, without special effort.27
+Great plant-based sources of protein include beans, peas, lentils, tofu or tempeh, whole grains, nuts, and seeds.

 4. “I can’t eat carbs.”

 Many people are mistakenly led to believe they should avoid carbohydrates, particularly for weight management and diabetes control.
-Instead, they focus on proteins — especially animal proteins — and fats.
-Sadly, this approach actually increases the risk of chronic disease and death,28-32 and it deprives people of the numerous nutrients found in carbohydrate-containing foods.
+Instead, they focus on proteins—especially animal proteins—and fats.
+Sadly, this approach actually increases the risk of chronic disease and death,25-29 and it deprives people of the numerous nutrients found in carbohydrate-containing foods.

-It is true, however, that not all carbohydrates are created equal.
+It is true, however, that not all carbohydrate-rich foods are created equal.
 Refined, highly processed carbohydrates can raise triglycerides, promote weight gain, and drive up blood sugar.
-On the other hand, starches that come from whole grains bring fiber, essential fatty acids, B vitamins, zinc, and protein into our diets and provide an excellent source of energy.
-Beans, legumes, starchy vegetables, and fruits are other healthy carbohydrate sources.
+On the other hand, starches that come from whole grains bring fiber, essential fatty acids, B vitamins, zinc, and protein, and other essential nutrients into our diets and provide an excellent source of energy.
+Beans, lentils, peas, starchy vegetables, and fruits are other healthy carbohydrate sources.
 Balancing these foods with non-starchy vegetables is an optimal way to eat for weight loss, diabetes control, and reversal of heart disease.

 (RELATED: Obesity—It’s Not About the Carbs)